-What you need to do if you are entering or re-entering the UK from outside of the EU, from a country not listed in the PETS Travel Scheme
+What you need to do if you are entering or re-entering the UK from outside of the EU

 For purposes of entering non-listed countries from the UK, your pet will need an Export Health Certificate issued by DEFRA.
 Your pet will need to meet certain requirements before the certificate will be issued, which vary greatly depending on the destination country, and for some countries are quite complex requiring a number of treatments and/or blood tests at specified times prior to the date of travel.

-Please give careful consideration to whether taking your pet abroad is the right thing for your dog, particularly if the travel time is long and if it will be very hot at your destination.
+Please give careful consideration to whether taking your dog or cat abroad is the right thing for your pet, particularly if the travel time is long and if it will be very hot at your destination.

 Finally, do bear in mind that there are diseases of pets abroad, including in France and the rest of Europe, that are not present in the UK.
 Some of these diseases can be fatal - our practice has seen dogs die of diseases picked up in Europe during a holiday.
 These diseases are not necessarily a reason not to take your pet on holiday with you, but you should talk to your vet about preventative measures before you go.